CROSoftware/pyramid_object_dispatch/README.rst

 Introduction
 ============

-Adds the functionality of an object based dispatcher to pyramid.
+Adds the functionality of marrow dispatch protocol for use with dispatchers such as web.dispatch.object

 Installation